wilsonh0/tp/docs/UserGuide.md

 **Compulsory Parameters (Should neither be blank nor only contain spaces, if not error will be shown):**
 - `KEYWORD` refers to the word that would be used to check whether each employee's name contains it.
 It should be a non-empty string.
 - All parameters are compulsory and an error message will be shown if any of the parameters is not provided.
-- All parameters must be in correct format as described above, if not, an error message will be shown.
+- All parameters must be in their respective valid format as described above, if not, an error message will be shown.

 **Optional Parameters:**
 - `MORE_KEYWORDS` refers to additional words that would also be used to check whether each employee's name contains it.
 It should be a non-empty string.
-- Any parameter added must be in a correct format as described above, if not, an error message will be shown.
+- Any parameter added must be in its respective valid format as described above, if not, an error message will be shown.

 - **Format:**
 ```properties